Jeffinshaji/CAC2Project/README.md

   4. User portal can see their profile in their portal.They can add their subjects as interested and to be improved.<br>
   5. They can request to admin for being a tutor for interested subject.
 Once it is approved by admin they will be added to the tutor list of their respective subjects.<br>
   6. If they click on the subjects to be improved, they will be provided with the list of tutors available for that subject.
 They can select their tutor and send them requests.<br>
+  7. When the request is sent to the tutor, tutor will be notified in the notification tab of the user.<br>
-  7. Users also have a feedback form to give feedbacks regarding tutors and website.
+  8. Users also have a feedback form to give feedbacks regarding tutors and website.
 The feedbacks will get stored in the database.<br>